 Our Priorities for Improving NYC Housing Affordability

 Reforming the current broker fee model is just one part of our broader efforts to address NYC’s housing affordability crisis.
-We’re actively working with legislators to bring about policy changes in these four areas:
+We’re actively working with legislators to bring about policy changes in these areas:

 - Lowering upfront costs: In addition to broker fee reform, allow tenants to pay their security deposit in installments rather than in full, which can significantly lower the burden of upfront costs.